Narcissistic-Pagoda/simple-static-timeline-website/README.md

 # Static timeline generator

-Easily create a static timeline webpage like my [Wikimedia timeline](https://www.mollywhite.net/wikimedia-timeline/).
-Check out a preview of this sample site, deployed with GitHub Pages: https://molly.github.io/static-timeline-generator/.
+A general static timeline website created with skeleton from Molly White (more work needs to be done)

 **Contents**